Updated in December 2019 to remain up to date and accurate.

-In my experience, there are two big problems that give people anxiety when it comes to pricing:
+In my experience, two big problems give people anxiety when it comes to pricing:

 - There is no ‘standard’ rate system

-- They are worried about overcharging when they are really undercharging consistently
+- They are worried about overcharging when they are undercharging consistently

 Setting rates is a very personal thing.

-It depends on your expenses, experience, cost of living, and all sorts of things that make it hard for me to just say, ok charge $250 for that 1,000 word post.
+It depends on your expenses, experience, cost of living, and all sorts of things that make it hard for me to say, ok, charge $250 for that 1,000 word post.

 In this post, I cover a really basic and easy way to figure out your freelance writing rates.